stevej52/jetnano_joysticks/README.md

 drivenano.py

 Run on the Jetson nano with SSH.
 Starts the robot ModBus listening client and PCA9685 servo/esc PWM driver.
 Previous versions used to detect keypresses but commented out the keypress code and adapted to Modbus Joystick.
+The servo controls are setup for 4-Wheel Steering with the rear wheels turning the opposite direction as the front wheels for better turning radius.
+The throttle is setup for forward and reverse with no throttle with the throttle joystick in the center.

 Of course all code was stolen from somewhere, as is standard practice.
+Mainly castetsb and the pygame/pymodbus examples.

+Nothing is optimized and many of the print statements are still uncommented so I can see whats going on.
+Commenting those out would make it run smoother.

+Next steps: async programs with multithreadding, python lidar obstacle avoidance, tkinter diplay with stats

 I got the idea from: https://github.com/castetsb/urJoystickControl